 According to the American Society of Plastic Surgeons, more than 313,000 women received breast augmentation surgery in 2018, making it the most frequently performed cosmetic procedure in the United States.

 A breast augmentation is a surgical procedure that enlarges the size and shape of a woman’s breast.
-There are many reasons why a woman considers a breast augmentation in Portland.
-She may feel her breasts are too small, have lost volume due to weight loss or pregnancy, or disproportionate in size and shape.
+There are many reasons why our Portland breast augmentation patients consider this procedure.
+They may feel their breasts are too small, have lost volume due to weight loss or pregnancy, or disproportionate in size and shape.

 A woman is looking to improve symmetry, the shape of her breasts, breast appearance (especially with disfiguration due to abnormalities), and the foundation of a breast contour (especially after breast cancer).
 Some women suffer from micromastia, a condition about the underdevelopment of a woman’s breast tissue that leaves them feeling like they have a prepubescent boy’s chest.
 Other women develop asymmetrical breasts that do not match in size or shape.
 For example, one breast might be a B-cup and the other a D-cup.
 It’s a noticeable condition that leads to embarrassment.
 It becomes a body image issue with women wanting to look more normal in their clothes.